GadMil/TeraCyte_HA/README.md

 ## Files

 - `analysis.ipynb`
   Main exploratory notebook used for data analysis, model development, experiments, and result comparison.
+  **Note:** GitHub may fail to render this notebook because of Colab/Jupyter widget metadata.
+The notebook is valid and can be viewed by downloading it and opening it locally, or by opening it in Google Colab/Jupyter.

 - `train.py`
   Standalone training script.
 It trains the selected model configuration and saves the model weights.